 As Verisante continues to have negative operating cash flow, it may be necessary for the Company to raise additional equity or debt if it cannot achieve positive cash flow.
 There is no assurance that the additional equity or debt will be available on terms acceptable to the Company.

 Commitments, Long-term Liabilities and Other Transactions

-Management has no current lease obligations, other long-term debt commitments, capital lease obligations, purchase obligations or off-balance sheet transactions.
+The Company has no long-term debt commitments, capital lease obligations, purchase obligations or off-balance sheet transactions.